Updated June 4, 2020

 Bicycle Rental Agreement, Liability Waiver, and Release

 DDP Bike Share Corporation d/b/a MoGo (“DDP Bike Share”) is a self-serve bicycle rental system (“Service”), managed by Shift Transit LLC (“Company,” “Our,” or “We”).
-In consideration of your use of any Service, Company requires that you (“User”, “You”, or “Your”) agree to all terms and conditions in this Bicycle Rental Agreement, Liability Waiver, and Release (“Agreement”), which are intended to promote the safe use of DDP Bike Share’s bicycles, and which apply to all Long-Term Users as well as to all Daily Users, as defined below.
-In this Agreement, “User” means and includes both Long-Term Users and Daily Users.
+In consideration of your use of any Service, Company requires that you (“User”, “You”, or “Your”) agree to all terms and conditions in this Bicycle Rental Agreement, Liability Waiver, and Release (“Agreement”), which are intended to promote the safe use of DDP Bike Share’s bicycles, and which apply to all Long-Term Users as well as to all Short-Term Users, as defined below.
+In this Agreement, “User” means and includes both Long-Term Users and Short-Term Users.

 Section 1.
 Modifications to Agreement

 Company reserves the right to unilaterally amend, modify, or change this Agreement, at any time and from time to time in its sole discretion, without notice and without User’s consent.
 By continuing to use any Service after any amendment, modification, or change, User has agreed to be bound by all such amendments, modifications, and changes.
 User must carefully review this Agreement on a regular basis to maintain awareness of all amendments, modifications, and changes.
 Whenever a change is made to this Agreement, Company will post a notification on www.mogodetroit.org (“Website”).